shiwa4656/semesterProject2/README.md

 ## 📋 Project Management
 The project is organized using a GitHub Kanban board.
 You can view the progress and tasks here:
 📊 [GitHub Kanban Board](https://github.com/users/shiwa4656/projects/15/views/4)

+##  SIgn up or check up the live site